dancer1325/rest-assured-wiki/GettingStarted.md

 * `rest-assured` dependencies | "pom.xml" or "build.gradle" / ⚠️ before the JUnit dependency declaration ⚠️
   * Reason: 🧠 make sure that correct version of Hamcrest is used 🧠
-* REST Assured includes "JsonPath" and "XmlPath" as transitive dependencies
+* 👁️"JsonPath" and "XmlPath" -- are included as -- transitive dependencies, by REST Assured  👁️

 ### JsonPath ###

-Standalone JsonPath (included if you depend on the `rest-assured` artifact).
-Makes it easy to parse JSON documents.
-Note that this JsonPath implementation uses <a href='http://groovy-lang.org/processing-xml.html#_gpath'>Groovy's GPath</a> syntax and is not to be confused with Kalle Stenflo's <a href='https://github.com/json-path/JsonPath'>JsonPath</a> implementation.
+* Standalone JsonPath
+* included by `rest-assured`
+* allows
+  * making it easy to parse JSON documents
+* JsonPath implementation -- uses -- <a href='http://groovy-lang.org/processing-xml.html#_gpath'>Groovy's GPath</a> syntax
+  * != Kalle Stenflo's <a href='https://github.com/json-path/JsonPath'>JsonPath</a> implementation

 Maven:
 ```xml